-A Doing Business As (DBA) name is an additional business name.
-Registering a DBA allows your business to operate using a name different from its registered entity name.
+A Doing Business As (DBA) name is an additional business name registration that allows your business to operate using a name different from its legal entity name.
 Other terms used to describe a DBA include assumed name, fictitious name, or trade name.
-The process of adopting an assumed name varies by where you operate, but registrations are typically filed at the state or at the county level.
+The process of adopting an assumed name varies by where you operate, but registrations are typically filed at the state or county level.

 Am I required to register my DBA name?
 Am I required to register in multiple locations?

 In general, your business must register your DBA at the state or county level before conducting business under that name.
 You can find state and county requirements to register trade names for your business in our 50-State DBA Guide.

 Furthermore, you must register your DBA in each jurisdiction (state or county) in which you wish to operate under that DBA.
 With our managed service, we reduce the complexity and help you register and maintain DBAs in as many jurisdictions as you require.

 Does registering a DBA create a new legal entity?